A Neural-Network Model-Measurement-Based Observation Operator For Weather Radar Reflectivity Assimilation

 \section{Results}

 The NN observation operator for radar reflectivities was first qualitatively assessed for different precipitation regimes (\cref{subsec:performances}).
-To evaluate its performance beyond these illustrative examples, we next examine its behaviour in a range of data assimilation settings.
+A quantitative statistic evaluation is shown in \cref{subsec:stat}.
+To evaluate its performance in a data assimilation framework, we next examine its behaviour in a range of data assimilation settings.
 In \cref{subsec:blob_obs}, we analyse how assimilated radar observations induce analysis increments in the model variables through the gradient of the observation operator.
 For this purpose, we select a small subdomain of radar volumes (consisting of 250 observation points) to characterise the spatial structure, amplitude, and multivariate properties of the resulting increments.
 Finally, \cref{subsec:slo_case} presents a Slovenian flood case study that documents the system's performance during an extreme precipitation event and assesses whether the use of $\mathcal{H}$ produces dynamically consistent analyses that better capture intense convective structures relevant to high-impact flooding.
 All the codes and $\mathbf{B}$ matrices used are available on Zenodo \citep{Zenodo3DVar}.